-Within about 5 minutes of being inside the mall, Brian fell in love with a pair of jeans from Nordstrom.
+Within about 5 minutes of being inside the mall, my friend fell in love with a pair of jeans from Nordstrom.
 Despite his 6’5″ frame, they needed some serious attention from a tailor to have a proper fit.
 This whole hemming situation left us with some serious time to kill, so we decided on an early dinner.

 The mall has a few great chain dining options like P.F.
 Changs and J. Alexander’s (one of our faves), but since both of those restaurants are near our home town, we decided to try a new-to-us place – The Capital Grille.